 Our business plan includes a program for manufacturing and selling our Upright® MRI scanners.
-In addition, we are enhancing our revenue by participating in the physician and diagnostic services management business through our subsidiary, HMCA and have upgraded the facilities which it manages, most significantly by the replacement of the original MRI scanners with new Upright® MRI scanners.
-As of June 30, 2023, HMCA manages a total of 41 MRI scanners of which 24 MRI scanners are located in New York and 17 are located in Florida.
+In addition, we are enhancing our revenue by participating in the physician and diagnostic services management business through our subsidiary, HMCA.
+As of June 30, 2024, HMCA manages a total of 42 MRI scanners of which 25 MRI scanners are located in New York and 17 are located in Florida.
 We have also intensified our marketing activities through the hiring of additional marketers for HMCA's clients.